 Leave your comfort zone in the car.
 This outfitter offers plenty of chances to stretch yourself on the likes of zipline canopy tours, hiking adventures and whitewater trips.
 But the gig none of your friends will match is the waterfall rappel.
-Take a guided hike to Little or Big Bradley falls (35 or 75 feet), slip on a harness, learn some rope handling from the pros, back out over the plunging water, and go.
+Take a guided hike to Little or Big Bradley falls, slip on a harness, learn some rope handling from the pros, back out over the plunging water, and go.
 At the bottom, celebrate with a swim in the waterfall’s pool.

 Please use caution and obey all rules and warnings.
 The rocks around waterfalls are often slippery, and the currents can be strong.

-Designated by the legislature as the N.C.
-Trout Capital (and the first and only fly-fishing trail of its kind), this trout mecca offers anglers 15 mountain streams and whitewater rivers loaded with brown, rainbow, brook and even Donaldson species.
-You might catch your trophy here – some reach 20–30 inches long.
+Designated by the legislature as the NC Trout Capital (and the first and only fly-fishing trail of its kind), this trout mecca offers anglers 15 mountain streams and whitewater rivers loaded with brown, rainbow, brook and even Donaldson species.
+You might catch your trophy here – some reach 20 to 30 inches long.
 For a trip with an Orvis-endorsed guide, head to the Chetola Resort in Blowing Rock, where you can reel in brook, golden, brown, or rainbow trout on float or wading trips.